Fruit scones recipe

 These scones are really tasty straight from the oven while still hot, but also just as good cold.
 Without the addition of the xanthan gum they would be very crumbly, so don't forget to add it.

 Best eaten within 48 hours of making, keep them in an airtight box in the fridge to maintain freshness.
-They also freeze very well in an airtight box lined with waxed paper.
+They also freeze very well in an airtight box lined with wax/parchment paper.